emmabeamitchell/Thomas_Fire_2017/README.md

-# False Color Imagery of Thomas Fire
+# The Effects of the Thomas Fire

 #### Emma Bea Mitchell | December 3rd, 2014